ZzzGin/zzzgin.github.io/src/pages/blogs/2022-06-21-backend-services-case-study/index.md

     * RCU/s: ~0
     * Billing: $162/month

-## Application 2 - A AWS-Heavy Application
+## Application 2 - AWS-Heavy Application

 ### Overview
 Application 2 heavily depends on AWS services.
 Its clients push messages into SNS-SQS input buffer, then application 2 fetches messages from SQS and do aggregation on the message then push to different destination in AWS.